My Story

 I was determined to write everything as if my own signature would appear on it.

 We worked side by side with the largest ad agency in Japan, possibly in the world.
 Those weeks found me taking $50 cabs home at night.
-(Shockingly, the trains in Tokyo stopped running around 11 p.m.)
+(Surprisingly, the trains in Tokyo stopped running around 11 p.m.)

 Eventually, tired from the frantic pace of life in Tokyo, I yearned to be closer to my family.
-With my youngest sister in Florida, I thought the climate there would be more agreeable than the Canadian winters.
+With my youngest sister in Florida, I thought the climate there would be more agreeable than Canadian winters.

 So, next I joined forces with a medium-sized advertising agency in Florida.
 Totally different.
 (In a good way, of course.)